Researcher finds 'stunning' rate of COVID among deer. Here's what it means for humans

 Han says that across mammals (and vertebrates more broadly), "We all share a version of that [ACE2] receptor that the virus is hijacking to get into our cells.
 But distinguishing between which species are the most likely to shed lots of virus and transmit onward is still really difficult."

 In fact, in a separate study, to assess spillover probabilities among 5,400 mammals, Han and her team used machine learning to train an algorithm to recognize the characteristics of species whose ACE2 receptors tightly bind the SARS-CoV-2 virus.
-The algorithm identified over 500 of these species to be possible suspects, including an array of primates, bats, carnivores (like red fox and spotted hyenas) and ungulates (like deer and gazelles).
+The algorithm identified over 500 of these species to be possible suspects, including an array of primates, bats, carnivores (such as red foxes and spotted hyenas) and ungulates (such as deer and gazelles).

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.